-Once you decide what’s important, you can use a GPS app or Google to assess the time to each destination by car, public transport, bike and on foot.
+Once you decide what’s important, you can use a GPS app or Google to assess the time to each destination by car, public transport, bike, and on foot.

 5. Visit the Apartment Community

-Ask about how much security deposit is required, what utilities if any are included, do you pay extra amenities (for use of pool or gym), other fees and charges (including parking, trash, other membership fees), application fees.
+Ask about how much security deposit is required, what utilities if any are included, do you pay extra amenities (for use of pool or gym), other fees and charges (including parking, trash, other membership fees), and application fees.

 6. Compare Value

 By the time you have gone through steps one through five, you may already have your winner.
 If you’re still undecided (or along the way), you may want to look at the cost-per-square-foot to determine the apples-to-apples financial comparative value.
-When you do so, subtract all the main utilities that are included in rent — and then divide by the total square feet of the unit you are looking at.
+When you do so, subtract all the main utilities that are included in the rent — and then divide by the total square feet of the unit you are looking at.
 You may be surprised to learn that the “more expensive” apartment can actually be a better value when accounting for effective cost per square foot.
 Here’s an infographic that outlines the process.
-Of course, that assumes that location, safety, sound levels and all the other issues we’ve discussed are similar.
+Of course, that assumes that location, safety, sound levels, and all the other issues we’ve discussed are similar.

 While finding a new home may feel like a daunting challenge, you can make it easier by using a methodical approach.
 Assess what you can afford, talk to your friends and family, search the apartment websites and online reviews and assess the apartments’ locations.
-Once you have a short-list of possibilities, it’s time for some legwork.
+Once you have a shortlist of possibilities, it’s time for some legwork.
 Visit the communities, ask questions and get a feel for them.
-Perform a value analysis and try to compare apples-to-apples.
+Perform a value analysis and try to compare apples to apples.
 If you take your time and do your research, you’re more likely to find a home where you’ll be happy and make a great decision.